 Ten months ago when 20-year-old Cory Hennick joined the utility team at the City of Huxley, he already knew he would need to get a Class B commercial driver’s license (CDL).
 He just didn’t know how he was going to pay for it.
-Enter the Governor’s Emergency Education Relief Fund – better known as GEER II Gap Expansion – a limited funding source that is providing tuition and fee assistance to Iowa’s adult students in short-term and non-credit courses.
+Enter the Governor’s Emergency Education Relief Fund – better known as GEER II Gap Expansion [link removed] – a limited funding source that is providing tuition and fee assistance to Iowa’s adult students in short-term and non-credit courses.

 For adult students like Hennick, GEER II Gap Expansion can provide tuition assistance to students who have traditionally been ineligible to receive other funding due to income restrictions.
 For the first time, these students can qualify for assistance with non-credit certificate courses in high-demand job fields.
 Additionally, adults who enroll in short-term courses under 16 credits can also receive assistance through GEER II funds.